 This one is not really a surprise.
 The design for modern cast iron skillets hasn’t really changed over the last 150 years.
 The handle is still cute stumpy, the same as it was all those years ago.

 Usually, I’m able to cook meals before the handle gets too hot to handle.
 However, if the pan is too hot, simply grab the handle with an oven-mitt or tea-towel.

 Lodge also has specifically designed handle holders that fit snugly onto your skillet.
 They really stop the heat well.
-The Lodge Handle holders are available on Amazon and come in the popular silicone and cotton with lining like mine pictured.
+The Lodge Handle holders are available on Amazon and come in the popular silicone (affiliate link) and cotton with lining (affiliate link) like mine pictured.
 With all cookware, consideration may be needed with young children.
 Small disadvantage.

 It really can be rather weighty, bodybuilders pump iron for good reason.
 The older pans such as Erie made pans are lighter like many of the vintage pans.
 However, they are often pricey because of their collectability.
 The older lighter pans are also more prone to warping and bowing because the casting was thinner.

 The high-quality French enamelware such as Le Creuset is just as heavy and Staub is slightly heavier again.
 Lodge cast iron offers a good balance in weight, especially if you’re looking at a large dutch oven.
 Big Staub cocottes maybe too heavy for many uses.
 Con.

 Really acidic foods